Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 	**best_lowest_coverage:** Based on coverage of all libraries, The lowest average coverage of this sRNA will be showed here.

-	**track/coverage:** Shows the coverage information of the libraries about this sRNA. "high" means the highest cooverage of the library, "low" means the lowest coverage of the library, and "avg" represents the average coverage of this sRNA.
+	**track/coverage:** Shows the coverage information of the libraries about this sRNA. "high" means the highest coverage of the library, "low" means the lowest coverage of the library, and "avg" represents the average coverage of this sRNA.

 	**normalized_secondary_energy_change(by_length):** Secondary folding change (normalized by length) of this sRNA.